foliovision/fv-wordpress-flowplayer/readme.txt

 * Feature - Google Analytics - added tracking of playback errors
 * Feature - HLS.js - added code for HLS playback using JavaScript without need for Flash - for all modern desktop browsers.
 Check the "Enable HLS.js" option
+* Feature - Lightbox can now be disabled for WP galleries - check the "Use video lightbox for WP Galleries" setting

 = 6.0.5.11 - 2016/12/02 =